alexander-patt/alexander-patt.github.io/index.markdown

 My current work is on

-* **International emigrant selection on occupational skills** (with Jens Ruhose, Simon Wiederhold, and Miguel Flores), forthcoming in JEEA [[DOI]](https://doi.org/10.1093/jeea/jvaa032)
+* **International emigrant selection on occupational skills** (with Jens Ruhose, Simon Wiederhold, and Miguel Flores), JEEA 2021 [[DOI]](https://doi.org/10.1093/jeea/jvaa032)

 * **Learning by problem-solving** (with Peer Ederer and Ljubica Nedelkoska)